luau-lang/site/_pages/syntax.md

 end
 ```

-Iteration can be extended for tables or userdata by implementing the `__iter` metamethod that is called before the iteration begins, and should return an iterator function like `next` (or a custom one):
+Further, iteration can be extended for tables or userdata by implementing the `__iter` metamethod which is called before the iteration begins, and should return an iterator function like `next` (or a custom one):

 ```lua
 local obj = { items = {1, 4, 9} }